• King Bolete is the most prized wild mushroom all around the world

-King Bolete (Boletus edulis) and Spring King Bolete (Boletus rex-veris) are the most prized wild mushroom all around the world with excellent nutritional properties.
+King Bolete (Boletus edulis) and Spring King Bolete (Boletus rex-veris) are the most prized wild mushrooms all around the world with excellent nutritional properties.
 The gourmet edible mushroom is known as Porcini in Italy, Penny Bun in England, Cep in France, Steinpilz in Germany, and Borovik in Russia.
-This is one of the best edible mushrooms with a meaty texture, a great aroma, and taste.
+This is one of the best edible mushrooms with a meaty texture, great aroma, and taste.

-It is estimated that over 100,000 metric tons King Bolete mushrooms are consumed worldwide annually.
+It is estimated that over 100,000 metric tons of King Bolete mushrooms are consumed worldwide annually.
 The cost of boletes is high because these fungi are restricted to wild foraging and tend to be the most difficult to cultivate.

 King Bolete may vary in color, shape, size, and habitat.
-The chef's favorite mushrooms have used in various recipes.
+The chef's favorite mushrooms have been used in various recipes.
 They are great for drying, sautéing, frying, or pickling.

 - Break of a small piece of mushroom, taste it (do not swallow).
 If it is bitter or sour, do not take it.

-Cautions: Boletes like many other mycorrhizal fungi absorb toxic heavy metals such as lead and neodymium from the soil.
+Cautions.
+Boletes like many other mycorrhizal fungi absorb toxic heavy metals such as lead and neodymium from the soil.
 Avoid the polluted areas near metal mines, industrial buildings, or busy highways.